 The Senate's roll call page fixes the institutional moment.
 On March 24, 2021, the Senate confirmed Levine as assistant secretary for health by a vote of 52 to 48.

 The line that made headlines was the obvious one: first openly transgender person confirmed by the Senate to a federal office.
 But the office itself also mattered.
 Assistant secretary for health is not a ceremonial perch.
 It carries responsibility for public-health priorities and oversight within a large federal health structure.
-HHS later described Levine's federal tenure as encompassing leadership on LGBTQI+ health, mental health, substance use, and broader equity concerns.
+HHS later described Levine's federal tenure as covering leadership on LGBTQI+ health, mental health, substance use, and broader equity concerns.

 As of February 19, 2026, HHS lists Admiral Brian Christine as the current assistant secretary for health.
 That matters here because it fixes Levine's service historically: she was a defining public-health official of the Biden years, not a floating symbol detached from time or office.